ah450/aiesec-your-story/README.md

 # Dependencies

 ##ElasticSearch
-  after installing from rails console run `State.import` and `LocalChapter.import` to create indexes (only needs to be done once)
+  after installing and migrating run `rake searchkick:reindex:all` to create indexes (only needs to be done once)